asyncapi/website/pages/blog/2020-summary.md

   </tr>
 </table>

-People that like your updates are most likely the ones that click on links.
+People that like our updates are most likely the ones that click on links.
 75% (947) of likes converted into visits to our [website](http://asyncapi.com/).
 We took this data from Google Analytics, and we know that in 2019 we had only 137 visits from LinkedIn.

-The most performing update was the one about [partnership with Postman](https://www.linkedin.com/feed/update/urn:li:activity:6742099578591481856).
+The most performing update was the one about the [partnership with Postman](https://www.linkedin.com/feed/update/urn:li:activity:6742099578591481856).
 It is LinkedIn, and it is all about business.

-The below charts show that data match reality.
+The chart below shows that data match reality.
 The highest peak in late March is related to our first [AsyncAPI Online Conference](https://www.youtube.com/watch?v=oMSzGc5bDr4).
 The rise of sponsored traffic is connected to our post-conference activities using the money we got from conference sponsors.

 <Figure
   src="/img/posts/2020-summary/linkedin-impressions.webp"